abbeycity236/web-security-lab-on-portswigger/README.md

 - Why developers need proper access control to secure applications.
 ---

-Would you like me to also add a short **“How to run/view”** section (like instructions for opening the PDF or browsing the screenshots) so anyone visiting your repo knows exactly how to use the files?
+Would you like me to also add a short **“How to run/view”** section (like instructions for opening the PDF or browsi